MikaelVallenet/gno/examples/gno.land/p/samourai/daokit/README.md

 	Name              string
 	Description       string
 	ImageURI          string
+	// Use `basedao.NewMembersStore(...)` to create members and roles.
 	Members           *MembersStore
+	// Set to `true` to disable built-in actions like add/remove member.
 	NoDefaultHandlers bool
+	// Default rule applied to all built-in DAO actions.
 	InitialCondition  daocond.Condition
+	// Optional helpers to store profile data (e.g., from `/r/demo/profile`).
 	SetProfileString  ProfileStringSetter
 	GetProfileString  ProfileStringGetter
+	// Set to `true` if you don’t want a "DAO Created" event to be emitted.
 	NoCreationEvent   bool
 }
 ```

-- `MembersStore`: Use `basedao.NewMembersStore(...)` to create members and roles.
-- `ProfileStringSetter` / `Getter`: Optional helpers to store profile data (e.g., from `/r/demo/profile`).
-- `InitialCondition`: Default rule applied to all built-in DAO actions.
-- `NoDefaultHandlers`: Set to `true` to disable built-in actions like add/remove member.
-- `NoCreationEvent`: Set to `true` if you don’t want a "DAO Created" event to be emitted.

 # 4. Code Example of a Basic DAO